 - The Research Institute of the McGill University Health Centre (RI-MUHC)

-- The CHU SAINTE-JUSTINE Mother and child university hospital center
+- The CHU Sainte-Justine Mother and child university hospital center

 - The Montréal Heart Institute (Université de Montréal)

-Some major Montréal LSHT events
+Some recent major Montréal LSHT events

-- 29th Annual Meeting for the Organization for Human Brain Mapping – 2023.
+- 29th Annual Meeting for the Organization for Human Brain Mapping (2023).
 Attendance: 2,500

 - 2023 Congress of the International Council of Nurses.
 Attendance: 6,000